Userfound404/ImaGen/README.md

 ![ezgif com-video-to-gif (1)](https://user-images.githubusercontent.com/97509220/226175063-9e5c6521-9c8f-429d-b868-848252363f78.gif)

-Click on Create Now on the right hand corner, you'll be led to the next page. here you can use your own prompt or click on Suprise me, Now click on generate. you can re-generate or change prompt until you like your output.
+Click on Create Now on the right hand corner, you'll be led to the next page. here you can use your own prompt or click on Surprise me, Now click on generate. you can re-generate or change prompt until you like your output.

 You can share your creation with the community by clicking Share.